Skip to main content

 Published August 25, 2023 • 7 Min Read

 When starting or growing a business, owners typically require financing to achieve their objectives and reach that next level.
-To help more owners access the financing they need, the Canadian government is providing a partial guarantee for lenders on behalf of eligible borrowers through the Canada Small Business Financing (CSBF) program.
-Made up of a term loan and a line of credit option, the CSBF program enables businesses to start or expand their operations while taking on less personal risk than typical lending scenarios.
+To help more owners access the financing they need, the Canadian government is providing a partial guarantee for lenders on behalf of eligible borrowers through the Canada Small Business Financing (CSBFL) program.
+Made up of a term loan and a line of credit option, the CSBFL program enables businesses to start or expand their operations while taking on less personal risk than typical lending scenarios.

-How the CSBF program works
+How the CSBFL program works

 With typical loan programs, lenders require a 100% guarantee from business owners that they will pay back the loan or line of credit extended to them.
 For new owners and entrepreneurs, and/or those without considerable net worth, this makes qualifying for financing sometimes challenging.
-With the CSBF program, the federal government is guaranteeing 85% of the loan, which means less risk for lenders and more opportunity for borrowers.
+With the CSBFL program, the federal government is guaranteeing 85% of the loan, which means less risk for lenders and more opportunity for borrowers.

 RBC Business Markets advisors Joanne Ironside and Zhengbo Jiang share the program’s ins and outs and answer the key questions borrowers are asking.